tigerwins/AskApp/README.md

 ## Future Features

 There are several other features that I would like to add on to the app.
-Below I outline a few paths to pursue.
+Below I outline a few paths to pursue:

 ### Omniauth with Facebook and Google